 Every year, Seward's population balloons from 3,000 to 30,000 as spectators gather to gawk at the race, dubbed the world's most challenging 5K.
 Join the crowd as madcap adventurers ascend and descend a 3,022-foot peak above Resurrection Bay in the hopes of becoming the marathon's winner.
 The trek — which scrambles over thick roots, loose shale, and muddy waterfalls — isn't for the faint of heart, but those who compete earn a lifetime of bragging rights.

 The City of Brotherly Love is where America's forefathers signed the Declaration of Independence; you better believe locals take the Fourth of July 4th seriously.
-The events begin on June 19th, when the Wawa Welcome America festival presents the Juneteenth Block Party, connecting the thread between American liberation and African American emancipation.
-A series of free museum days, outdoor films, and live performances follow, leading to a holiday weekend brimming with national pride.
+The events begin on June 19th, with a series of free museum days, outdoor films, and live performances follow, leading to a holiday weekend brimming with national pride.

 If you're looking for a kitschy way to celebrate small-town America, look no further than Aptos — a sleepy hamlet on the Monterey Bay known for hosting the world's shortest parade.